DCS-210/w2022-project-chrissy-ricky/proposal/proposal.md

 research question and your data (where it came from, how it was collected, what are the cases, what are the variables, etc.).

-1. We intend on using covid and world indicator to examine what cause differences in how different countries experienced the pandemic/ what caused different pandemic outcomes across the world.
+1. We intend on using covid and world indicators to examine what cause differences in how different countries experienced the pandemic/ what might have caused different pandemic outcomes across the world.

 We will use data from two sources: (1) Covid-19 related data (owid-covid data), (2) World Bank World Development Indicator.
 Covid-related data is